Project Quality Control Chart Template

 Quality metrics are the chief component of the quality management plan.
 Quality review is carried out by carefully analyzing the fulfillment of these set metrics.
 The project manager in collaboration with the quality assurance team sets these targets and then the review process tells about the success or the failure of the project.

-All the data is collected for the review and then an unbiased report is generated.
+All the data is collected for review and then an unbiased report is generated.
 Scores obtained are treated as the results of the plan.